rschw/t3-app-playground/README.md

 }
 ```

-Run `npm install` which has a `postinstall` hook that will run `npx prisma generate` for you to create the prisma db schema.
+3. `npm install` which has a `postinstall` hook that will run `npx prisma generate` for you to create the prisma db schema.

-Run `npx prisma db push` to push the db schema to whatever db provider you chose.
+4. `npx prisma db push` to push the db schema to whatever db provider you chose.

-Run `npx @soketi/soketi start` to spin up a local websocket server. `.env-example` is preconfigured to use `soketi` defaults.
+5. `npx @soketi/soketi start` to spin up a local websocket server. `.env-example` is preconfigured to use `soketi` defaults.

-Run `npm run dev` to start the Next.js dev server.
+6. `npm run dev` to start the Next.js dev server.

 ## Links